 Aid shipment is expected to arrive in Gaza where the humanitarian crisis worsens.

-Mark Regev, an Israeli spokesman, said: “Hamas is directly responsible for the escalation in the violence.
+“Hamas is directly responsible for the escalation in the violence,” Mark Regev, an Israeli government spokesman, said.

 “Israel had wanted to see the calm that prevailed until recently prevail once again.
 But Hamas … are seeking a dangerous escalation.”